Wedding of Albert II, Prince of Monaco, and Charlene Wittstock

-The wedding of Albert II, Prince of Monaco, and Charlene Wittstock took place on 1 and 2 July 2011 at the Prince's Palace of Monaco.
+The wedding of Prince Albert II of Monaco and Charlene Wittstock took place on 1 and 2 July 2011 at the Prince's Palace of Monaco.
 The groom was the sovereign prince of the Principality of Monaco.
 The bride was a South African Olympic swimmer.
 A two-day public holiday for the celebrations was declared.

 Commentators said that the wedding would be important for Monaco to survive as a tax haven.
 Monegasque authorities believed that the event would increase tourism.

 The civil ceremony was held in the Throne Room, conducted by Philippe Narmino, president of the Council of State, while the religious ceremony took place in the courtyard of the palace, and was presided over by Archbishop Bernard Barsi.

 Engagement announcement

-Prince Albert II is the current Sovereign Prince of Monaco, having succeeded his father Rainier III in April 2005.
-Charlene Wittstock was born in Rhodesia, but moved to South Africa with her family when she was 11.
+Albert II is the current sovereign Prince of Monaco, having succeeded his father, Rainier III, in April 2005.
+Charlene Wittstock was born in the city of Bulawayo in Zimbabwe, but moved to South Africa with her family when she was 11.
 She has represented South Africa in swimming, and participated in the 2000 Sydney Olympics.
 She met Prince Albert at the 2000 Marenostrum International Swimming Meet in Monaco, which he presided over.
 She retired from swimming in 2007.
 Prince Albert was also an athlete, competing in bobsleigh in five Olympics.
 They made their public debut as a couple at the opening ceremony of the 2006 Winter Olympics.
 The Palace announced their engagement on 23 June 2010.
 The engagement ring featuring a pear-shaped three-carat diamond at the center and surrounding diamond brilliants.

 The wedding was originally scheduled for 8 and 9 July 2011, but was moved forward to prevent a conflict with the International Olympic Committee (IOC) meeting in Durban on 5–9 July, which they both attended.
 The couple had invited members of the IOC, including president Jacques Rogge, to their wedding.
-A week before the wedding, the palace denied reports that Wittstock had been getting cold feet.L'Express reported that Wittstock tried to leave Monaco on 28 June, after rumours surfaced that Albert had fathered a third illegitimate child.
+A week before the wedding, the palace denied reports that Wittstock had been getting cold feet.
+L'Express reported that Wittstock tried to leave Monaco on 28 June, after rumours surfaced that Albert had fathered a third illegitimate child.
 The palace called the stories "ugly rumours" born out of jealousy.

 On the occasion of Prince Albert II of Monaco' marriage to Wittstock, on 1 July 2011 the Stamp Issuing Office of Monaco issue the postage stamp (Block), created by Georgy Shishkin (laureate of competition).